jastuccio/react-redux-udemy/README.md

 ## Updating state
 - Only inside the constructor function we manipulate the state `this.state = {};`
-- Outside constructor chage with `this.setState = {};`
+- Outside constructor change should be done with `this.setState = {};`
-- State should tell input what the current should be therfore above example needs to be refactored - controlled components
+- State should tell input what the current value should be therfore above example needs to be refactored - controlled components
 -  **controlled component** has its `value` set by state - see second example below (value changes when state changes)

 ```javascript